10 Ways Chronic Stress May Be Affecting Your Quality of Life

 #4: Increases Your Risk of Chronic Disease

-Experts tell us that inflammation is at the root of nearly all diseases today.
+Experts tell us that inflammation is a major contributor to many (if not most) diseases today.
 Stress-related inflammation can also cause high blood pressure, which increases the risk of heart disease.
 Stress can change your eating habits and is often a cause of obesity.
 The bottom line is that too much stress can lead to disease.
-Studies show that just by making sure you get at least fifteen minutes of stress reduction in a day, you can significantly cut your risk of disease.
+Studies show that just by making sure you get at least fifteen minutes of stress reduction in per day, you can significantly cut your risk of disease.

 #5: Can Lead to Anxiety & Depression